-Vestigial structures are various cells, tissues, and organs in a body which no longer function in the same way the ancestral form of the trait functioned.
+Vestigial structures are various cells, tissues, and organs in a body which no longer serve a function.
 A vestigial structure can arise due to a mutation in the genome.
 This mutation will cause a change in the proteins that are required for the formation of the structure.
 Although the structure no longer functions, the prevalence of the vestigial structure may increase in the population if it is advantageous.
 In cave-dwelling fish, for example, the development and upkeep of eyes are an unnecessary energetic expense when there is no light.
-Therefore, vestigial eyes may be selected for over function eyes.
+Therefore, vestigial eyes may be selected for over functioning eyes.

-Vestigial alone means lacking function or use, and can apply to behaviors, chemical pathways, and other aspects of an organism’s existence that are not directly physical.
-However, these useless aspects are also controlled by the genome, and have become vestigial because of a mutation.
-The mutation, although advantageous to the population, has not completely left the population.
-That is why vestigial structures, behaviors and pathways are still present.
+Vestigial alone means lacking function or use and can apply to behaviors, chemical pathways, and other aspects of an organism’s existence that are not directly physical.
+However, these useless aspects are also controlled by the genome and have become vestigial because of a mutation or a change in the environment.
+The mutation, although advantageous to the population, has not removed a trait or behavior.
+That is why vestigial structures, behaviors, and pathways are still present.

-The wild fruit fly and common laboratory organism Drosophila melanogaster was one of the first to have its small genome mapped.
+The common laboratory organism Drosophila melanogaster (the fruit fly) was one of the first to have its small genome mapped.
 During the mapping of the genome, scientists found many genes that if inactivated would cause vestigial mutations in the fruit flies.
-Hundreds of mutations where found that could produce vestigial structures.
+Hundreds of mutations were found that could produce vestigial structures.
 The wings, eyes, feet, and many organs could become vestigial through the deactivation of different genes.
 Using these flies as a model, scientist were able to accurately and clearly show how vestigial structures can arise through simple sexual reproduction, and how these vestigial structures could become frequent in a population.